vyapp/vy/BOOK.md

 Sometimes we need to create marks to remember text positions.
 The way to create a mark in vy is by shading a line.
-Switch to NORMAL mode, then place the cursor on the desired line and press key below to switch to ALPHA mode.
+Switch to NORMAL mode, then place the cursor on the desired line and press the keycommand below to switch to ALPHA mode:

     <Key-3>

-Once in ALPHA mode, press.
+Once in ALPHA mode, press:

     <Key-q>